 Repairs are covered under the supply of services section of the Consumer Rights Act 2015 (formally the sale of goods act) and have to be carried out within a “reasonable time”.
 If we are free to choose our own repairer we wouldn’t have to wait that long.
 We would just find someone else who can do it quicker.
 But with appliances under a guarantee, or covered by maintenance contracts and extended warranties, we are captive customers.

 Many people are unaware that the speed of service received through a manufacturer’s guarantee or an extended warranty or guarantee can be slow.
-Big national companies or manufacturers often can’t fit you in for several days, or worse in busy periods.
+Big national repair companies, or manufacturers often can’t fit you in for several days, or worse in busy periods.
 They don’t do it on purpose.

-They just usually take on big work loads or don’t have the budget for enough engineers, and they don’t have the same commercial worries about people not using them if they don’t come quickly enough.
-Many engineers or repair companies working sub contract for manufacturers or warranty companies are also working on very small margins.
+Clearly, neither have enough engineers.
+Manufacturers, and big repair companies carrying out in guarantee work, or repairs covered by insurance schemes, don’t have the same commercial worries about people not using them if they don’t come quickly enough.
+Many engineers or repair companies working subcontract for manufacturers or warranty companies are also working on very small margins.

 They don’t get paid much per job, and often cover very large areas.
 This affects the level of service they can give.
 For example, they may only come to your area every Wednesday.
 So if they need to return with a spare part – there can be a weeks delay each time.